 - Will the crew require special footwear or clothing for extreme temperatures?

 - What about sunscreen [Amazon Affiliate Link] or hydration requirements?

 Along this line of thought: it is important to include information such as the nearest hospital, along with any other emergency numbers that are specific to your location.

 Other film & TV set safety considerations:

-A specialized film insurance broker is best able to present the risks associated with your film production to the film insurance underwriter to ensure you receive the best coverage and premium for your production.
+A specialized film insurance broker is best able to present the risks associated with your production to the film insurance underwriter to ensure that you receive the best coverage and premium for your production.